Rich Table

 Merge cells demo

-3 · Typed columns & cell style — click to switch value, double-click to set bg / font size
+3 · Typed columns & cell style — click to pick value, double-click to set style

 Typed columns and style demo